renovatebot/renovate/docs/development/adding-a-package-manager.md

 ### `extractPackageFile(content, packageFile, config)` (async, semi-mandatory)

 This function is mandatory, unless you use `extractAllPackageFiles` instead.
-It takes as arguments the file's content and optionally the file's full file pathname and config.
+It takes as arguments the content of the file and optionally the full file pathname and config.
 The function returns an array of detected or extracted dependencies, including the:

 - dependency name